 Registering a heritage home is done through the Vancouver City Heritage Register.
 As part of the process, the City may alter or relax zoning guidelines for the property, allowing greater freedom for homeowners looking to restore their houses.

-Sign Up for a Restore It!
-Grant
+Sign up for a Heritage Conservation Grant

-The contractor chosen for the project must have a high level of skill and proven experience working with unique, significant or older homes.
+Kerr Construction & Design has experience with such homes.
+We have a high level of skill and proven experience working with unique, significant or older homes.
 In keeping with Vancouver’s renowned green ethos, you and the contractor should consider ways to reuse materials in every way possible.
 Restoring often means replacing, so consider replacing with reclaimed lumber from other sources rather than merely buying new stuff.
 Discarded lumber can make magnificent cross beams, upright beams, flooring, doors, window frames, and so on.